Joy in the Wilderness: Finding Steadfast Hope When Life Feels Like One Long Delay

 “Always be full of joy in the Lord.
 I say it again — rejoice!” — Philippians 4:4 (NLT)

-I live in the south where hurricanes regularly pop up between June and November.
-If you’ve ever witnessed a hurricane, it is no joke!
 I will never forget one time when my family and I were bunkered down during a hurricane.
 In the middle of the night, something loudly smacked against our house.
-The next morning we saw what it was: a stop sign.
-The wind had literally ripped the red octagon right off the pole!
-Talk about a powerful storm!

-Joy is a posture of the heart that enables you to look at the hurricane of life and choose to stand firm anyway — not because everything is perfect around you, but because you know that God is constant even when life isn’t.
+Joy is a posture of the heart that enables you to look at the hurricane of life and choose to stand firm anyway, not because everything is perfect around you, but because you know that God is constant even when life isn’t.

 Think of people like:

-- Paul, who rejoiced in prison.
+• Paul, who rejoiced in prison.

-- David, who sang in caves while being chased by King Saul.
+• David, who sang in caves while being chased by King Saul.

-- Hannah, who worshiped through her tears.
+• Hannah, who worshiped through her tears.

-Joy is a posture of the heart that enables you to look at the hurricane of life and choose to stand firm anyway — not because everything is perfect around you, but because you know that God is constant even when life isn’t.
-Share on XThree Constants Worth Fixing Your Eyes On
+Joy is a posture of the heart that enables you to look at the hurricane of life and choose to stand firm anyway — not because everything is perfect around you, but because you know that God is constant even when life isn’t.… Share on X

 When everything else around you is unpredictable, these three things remain unchanging: